lis526scenariod2017/IL-in-Canada/multimedia.md

 ### James Gleick discusses information and communication

-James Gleick discusses the evolution of the information age with Sarah Crown from the Guardian at the Edinburgh International Book Festevial.
+James Gleick discusses the evolution of the information age with Sarah Crown from the Guardian at the Edinburgh International Book Festival.
 Gleick stated in his Pulitzer Prize nominated book *The Information: A History, A Theory, A Flood* (2011) that "information is what our world runs on: the blood and the fuel, the vital principle" (p.
 8).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cDSJ_yvLgN0" frameborder="0" allowfullscreen></iframe>